Other-People-UCSD/Pink-Currents/_posts/2021-06-03-the-middle-of-all-middles.md

 What my sister felt that day is what writer Cathy Park Hong would call “political shame.”
 It’s a kind of shame that manifests from not knowing your place in a social hierarchy, being both the afflicter and afflicted of stifling social expectations.
-For my sister and I, it’s knowing that even though we will never measure up to our white colleagues, we will also never have to work nearly as hard as those in the Chinese countryside to earn a livable wage.
+For my sister and me, it’s knowing that even though we will never measure up to our white colleagues, we will also never have to work nearly as hard as those in the Chinese countryside to earn a livable wage.
 For my parents, it’s knowing that they’ve turned their backs on their families and on their pasts in order